-Visits Tracker: Redskins hosting Duke's Daniel Jones
+Visits tracker: Redskins hosting Duke's Daniel Jones

 The Washington Redskins continue to kick the tires on potential rookie quarterbacks.

-NFL Network Insider Ian Rapoport reported Wednesday that Duke QB Daniel Jones will visit the Redskins tonight and tomorrow per a source informed of the situation.
+NFL Network Insider Ian Rapoport reported Wednesday that Duke QB Daniel Jones will visit the Redskins on Wednesday night and Thursday, per a source informed of the situation.
+It's a busy Wednesday for Jones, as he's also visiting the Patriots, Rapoport reported.

 NFL Network's Tom Pelissero adds that Northwestern QB Clayton Thorson is also visiting Washington today.